Benefits you can expect when using our Company Incorporation Service

 LLCs are best suited for small and medium-sized businesses (SMBs) since they are the most common type of business in Vietnam, and all investors can profit from a simple business model that can be started with only one founder.
 Multi-member larger LLCs can have up to 50 members.
 Some features include:

 Requirements include the following: your LLC needs to be approved by the Department of Planning and Investment (you will get an IRC - Investment Registration Certificate - upon approval).

 Secondly, you will also need to obtain the Enterprise Registration Certificate (ERC), also known as the Business Registration Certificate.
 The entire process often takes about 45 days.Details on LLC Registration

 A representative office in Vietnam is preferable for foreigners interested in monitoring and implementing market research in the country.
 Furthermore, it allows you to gain a sales network for the parent company, before fully expanding into Vietnam.
 Features of the Representative Office:

 Requirements include the following: Due to its relatively basic structure, establishing a representative office in Vietnam might be regarded as a legally convenient operation.

-However, even with this reliable business structure, the applicant must consider a few constraints, such as the parent business must have been in operation for at least one year before a representative office may be established.Details on Representative Office Registration
+However, even with this reliable business structure, the applicant must consider a few constraints, such as the parent business must have been in operation for at least one year before representative office formation.Details on Representative Office Registration

 A branch office serves as an extension of its parent company.
 From your branch office in Vietnam you can conduct all your parent company’s commercial activities and make a profit without incorporating a separate legal entity.
 Features include: